awsdocs/amazon-ec2-user-guide/doc_source/share-amis-with-organizations-and-OUs.md

   + *`organization-id`* is the organization ID, for example, `o-123example`\.
   + *`ou-id`* is the organizational unit ID, for example, `ou-1234-5example`\.

-  For more information about the ARN format, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.
+  For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.
 + **Encryption and keys** – You can share AMIs that are backed by unencrypted and encrypted snapshots\.
   + The encrypted snapshots must be encrypted with a customer managed key\.
 You can’t share AMIs that are backed by snapshots that are encrypted with the default AWS managed key\.
 For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.
   + If you share an AMI that is backed by encrypted snapshots, you must allow the organizations or OUs to use the customer managed keys that were used to encrypt the snapshots\.
 For more information, see [Allow organizations and OUs to use a KMS key](#allow-org-ou-to-use-key)\.
-+ **Regional resource** – AMIs are a regional resource\.
-When you share an AMI, it is only available in that Region\.
++ **Region** – AMIs are a Regional resource\.
+When you share an AMI, it is available only in the Region from which you shared it\.
 To make an AMI available in a different Region, copy the AMI to the Region and then share it\.
 For more information, see [Copy an AMI](CopyingAMIs.md)\.
-+ **AMI use** – When you share an AMI, users can only launch instances from the AMI\.
++ **Usage** – When you share an AMI, users can only launch instances from the AMI\.
 They can’t delete, share, or modify it\.
-However, after they have launched an instance using your AMI, they can then create an AMI from their instance\.
+However, after they have launched an instance using your AMI, they can then create an AMI from the instance they launched\.
 + **Billing** – You are not billed when your AMI is used by other AWS accounts to launch instances\.
 The accounts that launch instances using the AMI are billed for the instances that they launch\.

 ## Allow organizations and OUs to use a KMS key<a name="allow-org-ou-to-use-key"></a>